pchaberski/cars/documentation/4_results.md

 ## 4.2.
 Experiments step-by-step <a name="experiments-step-by-step"></a>

 The table below presents the summary of model accuracy scores for all experiments along with a brief information of techniques used in training.
 Full and interactive comparison is available through [Neptune dashboard](https://ui.neptune.ai/pchaberski/cars/experiments?viewId=ae19164c-ee09-4209-8798-a424142d2082).
+Also, all experiments results (parameters and logged metrics) are archived in a text file [on GitHub](https://github.com/pchaberski/cars/blob/documentation/results/all_experiments.txt)

 |      |experiment description                                       |train_acc|valid_acc|
 |------|-------------------------------------------------------------|:-------:|:-------:|